 The following is drawn from the Board of Elections – DATA NYC Additional sources are available from the Board of Elections – DATA NYS.
 All the pdf documents are here.
 The numbers change routinely and look like the following from these sites.

 Election District Map

-The brightness of NYC from space isn’t just electric, thousands of Election Districts in York City represents the illumination we can get from the vote.
-The following discussion will focus on twelve of these districts in CD9 for voters and examine participation in elections.
-See Work Your ED
+The brightness of NYC from space isn’t just electric.
+Thousands of Election Districts in York City represent the illumination we can get from the vote.
+The following discussion will focus on twelve of these districts in CD9 for voters and examine voting participation.

 There are several reservations regarding the sanctity of the vote, especially in a blue city that makes NY a blue state.
 Challenging our sense of trust in our local electoral system is equivalent to an assault on the Democratic Party’s integrity.

 In round numbers, voter registration data published April 2016 by the New York State Board of Elections says the Ninth Congressional district has 276,000 registered Democrats, 24,000, Republicans and a smattering of Greens, Working Family, Independents, and so on for a total of 365,000 voters, after ” a correction” it went to 326,000.
 Excellent, the population of CD9 is about 740,000 (See Data).
 The issues facing the NYC Board of Elections have already caused some stir regarding the need to purge the roles (117,000 in Brooklyn) and its illegality.
 There is much to understand here for 2018 and as 2020 approaches, but hey, blue city, blue state, right?